rtomayko/posix-spawn/README.md

     status = Process.wait(pid)

 The first line executes `echo(1)` with a single argument and returns the new process's `pid`.
 The second line waits for the process to complete and returns a `Process::Status` object.

-Note that `spawn` does not wait for the process to finish execution and does not reap the status -- you must call `Process::wait` (or equivalent) or the process will become a zombie.
+Note that `spawn` *does not* wait for the process to finish execution like `system` and does not reap the status -- you must call `Process::wait` (or equivalent) or the process will become a zombie.

 The `spawn` method is actually capable of performing a variety of other tasks, from setting up the new process's environment to redirecting arbitrary file descriptors.
 The full method signature is something like this:

-    `spawn([env], cmdname, argv1, ..., [options])`
+    spawn([env], cmdname, argv1, ..., [options])

 *NOTE: many of the following examples are taken directly from the Ruby 1.9 [`Process::spawn`][ps] docs.*